-CLEVELAND, July 23, 2015 /PRNewswire-USNewswire/ -- Boys & Girls Clubs of America (BGCA) and Nestlé in the United States kicked off their National Fitness Challenge today at Baldwin Wallace University in Cleveland, Ohio.
+BAKERSFIELD, Calif., Oct.
+26, 2015 /PRNewswire-USNewswire/ -- Boys & Girls Clubs of America (BGCA) and Nestlé in the United States held a National Fitness Challenge event this past weekend at Shirley Lane Elementary in Bakersfield, California.
 As part of their three-year national partnership, BGCA and Nestlé are challenging Clubs around the country to inspire local kids to achieve tangible short-term fitness goals.
-As the nation's No. 1 advocate for youth, BGCA has set bold goals to enable more kids to achieve a great future, including logging 4 billion hours of physical activity from Club kids and teens by 2018.
+As the nation's number one advocate for youth, BGCA has set bold goals to enable more kids to achieve a great future, including logging 4 billion hours of physical activity from Club kids and teens by 2018.

-The event held today features Paralympic athlete and Boys & Girls Club alum Blake Leeper, who helped jump-start the competition with 200 kids from Boys & Girls Clubs of Cleveland.
+The event featured Paralympic athlete and Boys & Girls Club alum Blake Leeper, who helped jump-start the competition with 200 kids from Boys & Girls Clubs of Bakersfield.
 Blake, who hopes to be the first American to compete in both the Paralympic and Olympic Summer Games in 2016, shared his experience with fitness and how Boys & Girls Clubs helped him develop his athletic skills.

-Through Nestlé's support, the National Fitness Challenge will enable Clubs to host fitness competitions for kid and teen members, to encourage a competitive spirit and challenge members to achieve tangible fitness goals.
+Through Nestlé's support, the National Fitness Challenge will enable Clubs to host fitness competitions for kids and teen members, to encourage a competitive spirit and challenge members to achieve tangible fitness goals.

-"We are excited to launch our National Fitness Competition with the Boys & Girls Clubs today," said Paul Grimwood, chief executive officer of Nestlé USA.
+"We are excited to hold our National Fitness Competition in Bakersfield with Boys & Girls Clubs," said Paul Grimwood, chief executive officer of Nestlé USA.
 "Childhood obesity is a growing problem, and we are working hard to help reverse the trend with programs that promote physical activity and nutrition education.
 We're thrilled to partner with the Boys & Girls Clubs in this journey."

-The National Fitness Competition kicks off with Boys & Girls Clubs of Cleveland, but will expand to more than 100 Clubs this fall.
-Clubs will host their local competitions each fall and spring with activities that are broken out by gender, age group and various levels of competition.
+The National Fitness Competition kicked off with Boys & Girls Clubs of Cleveland in July, and has expanded to more than 100 Clubs.
+Clubs host their local competitions each fall and spring with activities that are broken out by gender, age group and various levels of competition.
 By the program's third year, the National Fitness Competition is expected to reach 500 Clubs, engaging a total of 50,000 young people.

-A longtime supporter of the Boys & Girls Clubs locally, Nestlé and BGCA announced a three-year national partnership in April 2015.
-In addition to the expanded partnership, Nestlé also provides local volunteer support to Clubs around the country.
+A longtime supporter of Boys & Girls Clubs in local markets around the country, Nestlé and BGCA announced a three-year national partnership in April 2015.
+In addition to the expanded partnership, Nestlé also provides ongoing local volunteer support to Clubs around the country.
 The program complements much of Nestlé's work in nutrition education at the community level, including a partnership with the National Education Association Healthy Futures to provide nutrition curriculum to K-6 educators and the students they serve.

 About Nestlé in the United States